tondikii/e-commerce/README.md

 # e-commerce

-E-commerce website named TokoTrend using next.js typescript with backend and frontend in the same repository.
+E-commerce website named Rumah Fashion using next.js typescript with backend and frontend in the same repository.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).